boolean-uk/database-design/user-stories.md

 - As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies.
 - As a customer, I want to see what screen shows what movie at what time.
 - As a customer, I want to see what movie my ticket is for, what screen it plays at, and which seat i have.
-- As an admin, I want to see which customer has bought tickets